Kyriosity/read-write/README+/software/README.md

 # The creation of software

-<p dir="rtl">Bright architecture is paved<br/>by shattered illusions, painfully deadlocks and hard rework<br/>which finally and magically reveal straight ways.</p>

-<p dir="rtl">.Design shortcuts and rebates finally make kludge</p>

 ### **What makes software?** In a word - _development_, in four -

 [![Four colors of software: black->red->blue->gold](../pencraft/README+/_rsc/_img/darkCode2arcGold.jpg)](../pencraft/README+/_rsc/)

 The colors were inspired by an informal interpretation of the German flag (_Schwarz-Rot-Gold_): from the dark past through the bloody present to the golden future.
 Since $4>3$ tearful-blue was added for the _design_.

-## Beyond the plain meme
+This layered picture won't qualify even for a [local imageboard](../../README+/pencraft/README+/opuses/IT-memes.md) but was intended as a platform for further discussion.
+Let's go.

+## Quick thesis

 More colors for DevOps, administration, testing, documentation, and project organization (management)?
 With due respect, they are external forces that can be constructive and non- (also neutral).
 Artistically: mix, tint, blur, or shade (if not wash off) the four paints.

-This layered picture won't qualify even for a [local imageboard](../../README+/pencraft/README+/opuses/IT-memes.md) but was intended as a platform for further discussion.
-Let's go.

 **_Coding_**, **_development_**, **_design_**, and **_architecture_** combine tied, overlapping, and time-unordered processes.
 They may blend to almost a rectangular ...